cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Once the initiator has authorised the creation of the new address, you will receive a notification on your phone.

-The mobile app shows you a screen asking you to approve or reject the new address, which also shows the following information:
+1. Tap on the notification on your phone.
+The Withdrawal screen shows asking you to approve or reject the new address.
+The screen also shows the following information:

 *   details of the amount and asset that is being withdrawn.

-*   the fund that is linked to the withdrawal.
+*   the recipient of the withdrawal.

 *   the name of the trade initiator.